nickbouldien/django_github_api/README.md

 # django_github_api

-a super basic django app that I can hit that will save a user's github repo details (created for my blog site which is currently WIP)
+a super basic django app that has endpoints that will call the github rest api to get details about a github user or the github user's repos. can save a github user's github repo details (created for my blog site which is currently WIP)

 ### example request